Cutera Directors J. Daniel Pla - GuruFocus.com

-Today J. Daniel Plants, Founder and Chief Investment Officer of Voce Capital Management LLC and a member of the Board of Directors (the “Board”) of Cutera, Inc. (Nasdaq: CUTR) (“Cutera” or the “Company”), and David Mowry, also a Cutera Director – who together own approximately 7.0% of the outstanding shares of Cutera – announced that they have filed a lawsuit in the Court of Chancery of the State of Delaware (the “Court”) against Directors Gregory Barrett, Sheila Hopkins, Timothy O’Shea, Juliane Park and Janet Widmann (the “Entrenched Directors”).
-Mr. Plants and Mr. Mowry also commented on the fact that the Entrenched Directors have purportedly fired them for cause from their roles as Executive Chairman and Chief Executive Officer, respectively, in retaliation for their recent actions taken with the intent of removing and replacing the Entrenched Directors.
+Today J. Daniel Plants, Founder and Chief Investment Officer of Voce Capital Management LLC and a member of the Board of Directors (the “Board”) of Cutera, Inc. (Nasdaq: CUTR) (“Cutera” or the “Company”), and David Mowry, also a Cutera Director – who together own approximately 7.0% of the outstanding shares of Cutera – issued the following statement in response to a recent press release from the Special Committee of Cutera’s Board:

+“The events of the past week, particularly the wrongful termination of our roles as Executive Chairman and CEO, respectively, have only further solidified the need for meaningful Board change at Cutera.
+The press release issued yesterday by Gregory Barrett, Sheila Hopkins, Timothy O’Shea, Juliane Park and Janet Widmann (the “Entrenched Directors”) contains numerous misleading, incomplete and untrue statements.
+The Entrenched Directors’ revisionist history is contradicted by the actual decisions they made and actions they carried out.
+The below seeks to rectify what we believe are the many omissions and falsehoods visited upon Cutera’s stakeholders by the Special Committee:

+- The CEO succession process was, and is, deeply flawed.
+What the Entrenched Directors left out of yesterday’s release speaks volumes.
+As of April 11, when the Entrenched Directors removed Mr. Plants from the CEO Search Committee, in its seven weeks of existence, the CEO Search Committee had not met a single time.
+All of the progress the Entrenched Directors cite in their release occurred after Mr. Plants sent a private letter to the Board on April 3 expressing concerns over the lack of advancement on the external CEO search.
+In our view, the statement in the release that no member of the Entrenched Directors has ever sought a permanent executive role at Cutera is also highly misleading.
+As was revealed during the February 22, 2023 Board meeting referenced by the Entrenched Directors, Mses.
+Hopkins, Park and Widmann all expressed interest in becoming Cutera’s CEO and, from our perspective, the resulting conflicts of interest tainted all of the Board decisions in which they participated.

 Forward-Looking Statements and Third-Party Statements